Shelter Visitors, Helpers, Interns

 Welcome to SKD, SaveKoreanDogs!
 Our shelter is strictly run by volunteers with one part time carer we call “Uncle Jay” You can come and stay with us and help the dogs.
-We are always short of hands and so much to do on daily basis from playing with the dogs in our dog park or walk the dogs to the West Sea trail, help us clean up the poops, sit with traumatized dogs, or walk and play with the dogs at the two parks.
+We are always short of hands and so much to do on daily basis from playing with the dogs in our dog park or walk the dogs to the West Sea trail, or you can help us clean up the poops, sit with traumatized dogs, or walk and play with the dogs at the two parks.
 Its almost impossible to keep the shelter tidy and clean with many dogs.
 Most of the dogs poop and pee minimum twice a day, mostly five times a day.

 SaveKoreanDogs operates out of the sanctuary.
 Its still in the making but has a system that has been built over the years since the first shelter in Incheon City in early days.
 If you are looking for a perfect shelter we are not for you.
 We are still in the making for the better and still improve in its operation every year after nine years of history.
 Its going to be a decade for Nami in 2021.